-Milestone Committee composition Who sets up the committee?
-Responsibility for paperwork Preliminary Exam -At least 3 people The BCHS Doctoral The BCHS Doctoral -The majority of members must be on the core list of at least one Pitt Public Health department -The chair must be on the BCHS core list -The majority of members must be graduate faculty of the University of Pittsburgh -At least one member must not be on the BCHS core list Committee Committee and the Program Office notify the student of the Committee composition Comprehensive Examination -If you take the comprehensive exam separately from the dissertation overview proposal, then the committee composition for the preliminary exam applyIf you take the comprehensive exam at the same time as the dissertation overview, then the committee composition for the dissertation apply.
+tee formation guidelines Description ( Milestone Committee composition Who sets up the committee?
+Responsibility for paperwork Preliminary Exam -At least 3 people -The majority of members must be on the core list of at least one Pitt Public Health department -The chair must be on the BCHS core list -The majority of members must be graduate faculty of the University of Pittsburgh -At least one member must not be on the BCHS core list The BCHS Doctoral Committee The BCHS Doctoral Committee and the Program Office notify the student of the Committee composition Comprehensive Examination -If you take the comprehensive exam separately from the dissertation overview proposal, then the committee composition for the preliminary exam apply. -If you take the comprehensive exam at the same time as the dissertation overview, then the committee composition for the dissertation apply.
 The Comprehensive Examination Committee chair and the student The student notifies the Program Office of the desired committee composition.
-The Program Office will prepare the paperwork Dissertation -At least four people The Dissertation 1 (overview and defense) -The majority of members must be on the core list of at least one Pitt Public Health department -The chair must be on the BCHS core list -The majority of members must be graduate faculty of the University of Pittsburgh -At least one member must not be on the BCHS core list Committee chair and the student
+The Program Office will prepare the paperwork Dissertation (overview and defense) -At least four people -The majority of members must be on the core list of at least one Pitt Public Health department -The chair must be on the BCHS core list -The majority of members must be graduate faculty of the University of Pittsburgh -At least one member must not be on the BCHS core list The Dissertation Committee chair and the student